 - Provide and track appropriate certification or training prior to granting access to the requested data or system.
 Training may include but is not limited to the Purdue University Data Handling and Data Confidentiality Guidelines.

 - Review and approve individual requests for data and the use of requested data.
 As needed, obtain a signed Memorandum of Understanding from the Director of a department requesting the ability to extract or use data from a system under the Data Steward's management.
-Work with Information Technology Network and Security to validate that all systems, including externally hosted systems supporting business processes within the Data Steward's area, conform to Purdue University standards for security and data handling.
+Work with IT Security and Policy to validate all systems, including externally hosted systems supporting business processes within the Data Steward's area, conform to Purdue University standards for security and data handling.

 - As needed, participate in the management of shared data in ERP systems supporting the Data Steward's business area.
 Annually review and maintain updates to data standards manuals relevant to the Data Steward's business area.